Battlepillars/Wro/README.md

 The position must be **very accurate**, so we perform **several repositioning** maneuvers and **drive forwards and backwards** multiple times if necessary until the measured position is sufficiently precise.

 The **required position accuracy** for the starting point of this maneuver is about ±5 cm in the x-direction and ±3 cm in the y-direction.
-In practice, our process usually ensures a position error below 1 cm in all directions.
+In practice, our process usually ensures a position error **below 1 cm** in all directions.

 ### <ins>**Obstacle avoidance waypoint generation**</ins>

 Based on the scanned obstacles, we generate waypoints to drive around them on the right side.
-To make the **programm less complex**, we do **not differentiate** if the obstacle is on the inner or the outer side.
-We always drive in a way so we avoid both.
-This resolves to **four different patterns** to drive around one set of obstacles:
+To make the **program** less complex, we **do not differentiate** between obstacles on the inner or outer side.
+We always drive in a way that **avoids both**.
+This results in **four different patterns** to drive around one set of obstacles:

 <div align="center">
     <a href="img/route1.jpg" target="_blank">